-^{}Can sizes are industry terms and do not necessarily appear on the label.
+Can sizes are industry terms and do not necessarily appear on the label.
+The net weight on can or jar labels differs according to the density of the contents.

 Source: Food Buying Guide for Child Nutrition Programs, by Dorothy W. Davis and others.
 Washington, DC: US Department of Agriculture, 1984.